 In addition, the U.S. Supreme Court has broadly defined an adverse employment action to mean any action on the part of an employer that could dissuade a reasonable worker from making or supporting a charge of employment discrimination.
 Examples would include punishment for making employment discrimination complaints or participating in discrimination investigations.
 Under this definition, both financial harm and non-financial harm can be used to prove you suffered adverse employment action.

-Employment discrimination in New York City refers to practices that short-change workers based on personal characteristics rather than individual merit.
+Employment discrimination refers to practices that short-change workers based on personal characteristics rather than individual merit.
 While employment discrimination in New York can be a policy or behavior promoting certain groups, such as affirmative action, it is more often bias or unfavorable action against a certain group of people.

-Job discrimination in New York City includes sexual harassment or offensive conduct that creates a hostile work environment.
-When employers violate New York City discrimination laws, affected workers can file discrimination lawsuits in New York City.
-Let the New York discrimination lawyers at Derek Smith Law Group, PLLC personally review your case and expertly advise you on pursuing a litigation strategy.
+Job discrimination includes sexual harassment or offensive conduct that creates a hostile work environment.
+When employers violate discrimination laws, affected workers can file discrimination lawsuits.
+Let the discrimination lawyers at Derek Smith Law Group, PLLC personally review your case and expertly advise you on pursuing a litigation strategy.

 Indirect discrimination in the workplace occurs when a selection practice puts minorities at a disadvantage in the hiring process.
-This involves setting up arbitrary conditions or requirements such as height restrictions or standardized testing without reasonable justification, which violates New York discrimination law.
-Let our New York City employment discrimination attorneys advise you if you have been a victim of discrimination in the workplace.
+This involves setting up arbitrary conditions or requirements such as height restrictions or standardized testing without reasonable justification, which violates discrimination law.
+Let our employment law attorneys advise you if you have been a victim of discrimination in the workplace.

 Title VII of the Civil Rights Act of 1964 prohibits workplace discrimination based on religion, national origin, race, color, or gender.
 The law prohibits harassment or other unlawful employment action based on any of the following: